Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Background

 Next, we quantify and analyze the memory usage in each phase of a long-context Transformer training step.
 We identify the factors that impose the biggest memory bottlenecks and cover the techniques to address them.

 Consider a decoder-only Transformer with $L$ layers, with $H$ heads per layer, and a GQA group size of $G$.
-Let the model's hidden size be $d_{model}$, per-head dimension $d_{head}$, the intermediate dimension of the feed-forward network $d_{ff}$ and the vocab size of the model $V$.
+Let the model's hidden size be $d_{model}$, per-head dimension $d_{head}$, the intermediate dimension of the feed-forward network $d_{ff}$, and the vocabulary size of the model $V$.
 Finally, let a sequence of length $S$ be the input to the model.
 For now, we keep the batch size equal to 1, since our focus is to establish how memory scales with respect to the sequence length $S$.

-We assume a mixed precision setup with parameters, activations and gradients in \texttt{bfloat16} precision, thus requiring 2 bytes per parameter for each tensor.
-However, some intermediate tensors still require 4 bytes, as discussed below.
+We assume a mixed precision setup with parameters, activations, and gradients in \texttt{bfloat16} precision, thus requiring 2 bytes per parameter for each tensor.
+However, some intermediate tensors still require 4 bytes, as discussed later.